livey/machine-learning-checklist/deep-learning-QA.md

     * range (finite range --> stable training, infinite range --> small learning rate)
     * continuously differentiable
   * linear, sigmoid (nice interpretation while vanishing gradient), relu (large gradient), leaky-relu (has gradient when it is less than 0), selu (self normalized), tanh (value [-1,1], gradien is better than sigmoid), soft-plus ( log(e^x+1) ), soft-max (probability interpretation and used in cross entropy loss)
+  * cos (solving differential equations)
 * LSTM
   * [structure](https://colah.github.io/posts/2015-08-Understanding-LSTMs/)
   * why use tanh? state value should increase or decrease. if sigmoid, only decrease. tanh \in [-1,1], represents increase and decrease.
 * Dropout
+  * each input (neuron) is selected with probability p (20% ~ 50% ) (not the each weight element is randomly selected)
   * improve generalization
   * how it is worked - drop some input features with probability p, at inference time, use all but multiply by p for the dropout layers.
   * [as Bayesian approximation](https://zhuanlan.zhihu.com/p/82108924)
+  * how it works
+    * much stable training (at each training, pruning out parts weights. small weights are easier to train)
 * Batch Normalization
   * more stable training
   * generalization